MRCIEU/PHESANT/README.md

 In the directory specified with the `resDir` argument, the following files will be created:

 1. Results files for each test type:
-* Linear regression: results-linear-all.txt - One line for each linear regression result
-* Logistic regression: results-logistic-all.txt - One line for each logistic regression result
-* Multinomial regression: results-multinomial-all.txt - Each multinomial regression results in n+1 lines in this results file, where n is the number of categories in the variables.
-One line corresponds to the results for a particular category, and then there is also one line for the overall assocation of this variable (across all categories).
+..* Linear regression: results-linear-all.txt - One line for each linear regression result ..* Logistic regression: results-logistic-all.txt - One line for each logistic regression result ..* Multinomial regression: results-multinomial-all.txt - Each multinomial regression results in n lines in this results file, where n is the number of categories in the variables.
+One line corresponds to the results for a particular category compared to an assigned baseline category (the category with the highest sample size), and then there is also one line for the overall assocation of this variable (across all categories).
-* Ordered logistic regression: results-ordered-logistic-all.txt - One line for each ordinal logistic regression result.
+..* Ordered logistic regression: results-ordered-logistic-all.txt - One line for each ordinal logistic regression result.
 2. A log file: results-log-all.txt - One line for each Biobank field, providing information about the processing flow for this field.
 3. Flow counts file: variable-flow-counts-all.txt - A set of counts denoting the number of variables reaching each point in the processing flow (see figure above).